RuABraun/RuABraun.github.io/about.markdown

 Probably going to go back to industry soon.

-Have a lot of hobbies: Boxing, (modern) dance and bouldering.
+Like doing a lot of different things: Boxing, (modern) dance and bouldering.
 Love discussing movies books TV shows and music.
 Used to play violin and french horn, now play bass guitar.
 Used to play a lot of video games (RTS & FPS), still like chatting about them.